Ice Safety With Brad Hawthorne

 7. Stay Sober

 Although many anglers might appreciate pairing a few cold ones with a day on the ice, fishing thin ice is especially dangerous to mix with alcohol.
-When asked, Hawthorne said, “Lakes can be unpredictable and staying sharp at all times is an absolute key to safety and success, especially in the early season.
+Lakes can be unpredictable and staying sharp at all times is an absolute key to safety and success, especially in the early season.
 Make sure you have the ability to safely assess a situation and the ability to get out of a danger if something were to happen.

 8. Pay Attention to Ice Movement

 Ice is very active and it's important to pay attention to dynamic factors that affect ice movement, such as temperature and snow coverage.
-According to Hawthorne, one key contributor is movement of the sun.
-"When the sun comes up, the ice will expand; even if it's 40 degrees below zero, there is always some movement.
+One key contributor is movement of the sun.
+When the sun comes up, the ice will expand; even if it's 40 degrees below zero, there is always some movement.
 The second the sun goes down, the ice contracts.
-You can have a 1-inch crack at first light that becomes a 6-inch gap by the time you come back in."
+You can have a 1-inch crack at first light that becomes a 6-inch gap by the time you come back in.

 9. Check Your Ego at the Door